joegeorge022/Python-30-Day-Project/Day-19/readme.md

 # Day 19: Fibonacci Sequence with Recursion

-# This was asked in LAB EXAMINATION.
+## This was asked in Lab Exam.
 SO DO THIS ONE!!!
 ## **Task**: Use functions and recursion to print the Fibonacci sequence up to a number `N`.

 **Description**: